 Elevate is funded by the Department of Industry, Science and Resources (DISR) and aims to address gender inequities in STEM.

 How will Elevate achieve its aims?

-Elevate will be co-designed by the STEM ecosystem around three pillars – Education and Impact, Skills building, and Leadership:
+The Elevate Program has been co-designed by the STEM ecosystem around three pillars – Education and impact, Skills Building and Leadership.

 Pillar 1: Education & Impact

-Through cross-sector postgraduate research and education, with real-world exposure and experience in industry, 450 Elevate scholars (80 undergraduate and 370 HDR) will become Australia’s future leaders in STEM research, product development, commercialisation and manufacturing.
-Pillar 1 provides opportunities to connect and/or study with our Consortium partners, as well as receive an understanding of the broader STEM ecosystem.
+Through cross-sector research and education, with real-world exposure and experience in industry.
+Elevate scholars will become Australia’s future leaders in STEM research, product development, commercialisation and manufacturing.
+Pillar 1 provides opportunities to connect and/or study with diverse partner organisations as well as receive an understanding of the broader STEM ecosystem.
 Elevate scholars will also be introduced to the industry sector and have access to expert commercialisation and IP guidance when relevant to their studies.
-A combined event for the Consortium and scholars will facilitate connections, exchange of knowledge and ideas, and expert advice on impactful, transformational collaborations and proven collaboration models.
+Connections will be facilitated between Elevate scholars and partner organisations to allow for exchange of knowledge, ideas and expert advice on fostering impactful, transformational collaborations.

-Elevate undergraduate scholars will be supported with regular mentoring by IMNIS alumni (PhD graduates and early-career STEM professionals) and have access to online professional development.
-Elevate HDR scholars will be supported with tiered professional development, business training, mentoring and networking throughout each year of their degree.
+Elevate scholars will be supported with regular mentoring and have access to online professional development.
+Elevate scholars will be supported with tiered professional development, business training, mentoring and networking throughout each year of their degree.
 These opportunities will be provided in collaboration with our partners.
 Pillar 2 will provide industry-relevant skills, business acumen and capabilities to engage, collaborate, transition and network throughout the STEM ecosystem.
 This will include sessions that provide an understanding of the different aspects of innovation pipeline, as well as the startup ecosystem and entrepreneurship.
 They will also have opportunities to attend national conferences and symposia that aim to bring leaders from industry and academia alongside rising stars within the STEM sector to innovate and collaborate.

 Pillar 3: Leadership

-Elevate will also increase the influence and profile of women in STEM, accelerating their career trajectory into senior leadership.
-Pillar 3 will enable 50 Elevate scholars to pursue a qualification in business administration (e.g. Master of Business Administration) or a STEM field of high job growth potential (e.g. Master of Data Science) and that addresses an industry skills gap and develop board and executive leadership skills including governance and strategy.
-They will establish influential networks by connecting with ATSE’s Fellows, Awardees and Industry Mentoring Network in STEM (IMNIS) mentors, as well as leaders from our Consortium partners at networking events and conferences.
-The Women in Leadership Development (WILD) program will equip these women with board governance training, as well as an executive leadership retreat and board mentorship.
-Women in STEMM Australia will actively support public profiling and promotion of these women leaders.
-The goal is for these scholars to lead and excel in the STEM ecosystem and to stimulate an increased number of women in senior leadership and decision-making positions in industry, research organisations, government and business.
+Elevate will also increase the influence and profile of women in STEM, accelerating their career trajectory into leadership. and enabling them to develop board and executive leadership skills including governance and strategy.
+Pillar 3 will allow scholars to establish influential networks by connecting with ATSE’s Fellows, Awardees and IMNIS mentors, as well as leaders from Elevate Partner organisations at networking events and conferences.
+Elevate is designed to support all scholars to access opportunities to lead and excel in the STEM ecosystem and to stimulate an increased number of women in leadership and decision-making positions in industry, research organisations, government and business.

 Co-design and consultation